Rusk County Vehicle Impound Guide

 Where Is Your Car?

 The first step is locating your vehicle.
-It's typically towed to an official impound lot contracted by the Rusk Police Department or Rusk County Sheriff's Office.
+It's typically towed to an official impound lot contracted by the Rusk County Sheriff's Office or the arresting law enforcement agency.

 How to Find Your Vehicle

-Reference your case number: When you call, have your case number (if you have it) or any identifying information you received during the arrest ready.
+- Reference Your Booking Number: When you call, have your booking number (if you have it) or any identifying information you received during the arrest ready.
 This will help them locate your vehicle more quickly.

 What You Need to Retrieve Your Vehicle